Hangor-class submarine: Propulsion

-For propulsion, the S26 originally utilized four MTU 12V 396 SE84 marine engines, manufactured by MTU Friedrichshafen.
-However, following a 2021 discovery revealing the dual-use of the German-made MTU engines on Chinese warships, in spite of a European Union-imposed embargo restricting the sale of military technology to China, the export of the engines to both the submarines of both the PN and the RTN were consequently blocked.
-As an alternative to the MTU 12V 396 SE84, the CSOC reportedly offered an Chinese-made engine, dubbed the CHD620.
+For propulsion, the S26 originally used four MTU 12V 396 SE84 marine engines, manufactured by MTU Friedrichshafen.
+However, following a 2021 discovery revealing the dual-use of the German-made MTU engines on Chinese warships, in spite of a European Union-imposed embargo restricting the sale of military technology to China, the export of the engines to both the submarines of both the PN and the Royal Thai Navy (RTN) were consequently blocked.
+As an alternative to the MTU 12V 396 SE84, the CSOC reportedly offered a Chinese-made engine, dubbed the CHD620.
 Although it is currently unclear if the RTN has accepted the CHD620, several sources have reported that the PN had tested and accepted the engine.